cmaes: A Simple yet Practical Python Library for CMA-ES: Introduction

 \section{Introduction}

 Black-box optimization focuses on optimizing an objective function whose internal structure is either unknown or inaccessible.
 In this approach, the objective function is regarded as a ‘‘black-box’’: while it provides outputs in response to given inputs, the internal process generating these outputs remains concealed during optimization.
-This is invaluable when the objective function is complex, costly to evaluate, or lacks an explicit analytical form.
+This approach is invaluable when the objective function is complex, costly to evaluate, or lacks an explicit analytical form.
 The primary challenge in black-box optimization is enhancing the quality of the objective function value with minimal evaluations.

 The covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2001completely,hansen2016cma} stands out as a method for solving black-box continuous optimization problems.
 It optimizes by sampling candidate solutions from a multivariate Gaussian distribution, enabling parallel solution evaluations and showcasing significant parallelism.
-Its superiority is evident compared to other black-box optimization methods, particularly in challenging scenarios such as ill-conditioned, non-separable, or rugged problems~\cite{rios2013derivative}.
-The effectiveness of CMA-ES spans various real-world applications, including computer vision~\cite{kikuchi2021constrained,kikuchi2021modeling}, natural language processing~\cite{sun2022black,sun2022bbtv2}, reinforcement learning~\cite{ha2018world}, and automated machine learning~\cite{nomura2021warm,purucker2023cma}.
+Its superiority is evident when compared to other black-box optimization methods, particularly in challenging scenarios such as ill-conditioned, non-separable, or rugged problems~\cite{rios2013derivative}.
+The effectiveness of CMA-ES spans various real-world applications, including computer vision~\cite{kikuchi2021constrained,kikuchi2021modeling}, natural language processing~\cite{sun2022black,sun2022bbtv2}, reinforcement learning~\cite{ha2018world}, model merging~\cite{akiba2025evolutionary}, test-time adaptation~\cite{niu2024test}, and automated machine learning~\cite{nomura2021warm,purucker2023cma}.

 In this work, we introduce \texttt{cmaes}, a Python-implemented CMA-ES library rapidly gaining popularity in the field.
-This is evidenced by over 250 GitHub stars and its integration into renowned Python libraries such as Optuna~\cite{akiba2019optuna} and Katib~\cite{george2020scalable}.
-Its popularity is further highlighted by approximately one million monthly downloads, as shown in Figure~\ref{fig:pypi_download}.
+This is evidenced by over 450 GitHub stars and its integration into renowned Python libraries such as Optuna~\cite{akiba2019optuna} and Katib~\cite{george2020scalable}.